Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 ## Sender Side Distribution

 Receiver Side Distribution addresses forwarding messages that arrive to an endpoint instance that is different from the destined one.
-Forwarding them introduces some overhead though.
-To remove the overhead on the receiver side Sender Side Distribution can be used to distribute messages to the correct endpoint instances based on Service Fabric partitioning information.
+Forwarding received messages introduces some overhead though.
+To remove the overhead on the receiver side the Sender Side Distribution can be used to distribute messages to the correct endpoint instances based on Service Fabric partitioning information.

 Sender Side Distribution can be applied to endpoints hosted inside Service Fabric by using the partition information of the stateful services.
 This is suitable for endpoints hosted inside the cluster that need to send messages to other endpoints hosted in the cluster.
 For the endpoints hosted outside of the cluster access to Service Fabric APIs is not possible.
 Instead, partitioned destination endpoints need to be registered with message mapping for commands sent out.

 The Sender Side Distribution works in the following way:

 1. A mapping function is applied when dispatching messages.
 This mapping function is intended to select a partition key based on business criteria.
-In this example it's either the candidate name or the zip code of the voter, depending on the destination endpoint.
+In this example it's either the candidate name or the zip code of the voter, depending on the message type and destination endpoint.
-1. The result of this mapping, a selected partition key, is then added as a `partition-key` header to the sent message.
+1. The result of this mapping, a partition key, is then added as a `partition-key` header to the outgoing message.
 This ensures that its value doesn't have to be calculated on the receiver side again and no receiver side distribution will occur.
-1. With determined destination instance, the message is sent to the instance specific queue directly.
+1. With determined destination, the message is sent to the instance specific queue directly.

 ### Partition aware distribution strategy